solo-io/gloo/docs/content/guides/traffic_management/destination_types/consul_services/_index.md

 protobuf
 name="gloo.solo.io.ConsulServiceDestination"
 display="consul destination type"
 >}} settings.
 This allows you to target a subset of these service instances via the optional `tags` and `dataCenters` fields.
-Gloo will detect the correspondent IP addresses and ports and load balance traffic between them.
+Gloo Edge will detect the correspondent IP addresses and ports and load balance traffic between them.

 If the ports and data centers for all of the endpoints for a Consul service are the same, and you don't need to slice and dice them up into finer-grained subsets, you can just use [Upstreams]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/#upstreams" %}}) like you do with any other service to which to route.
-Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo does [function discovery]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/#functions" %}}) (ie, REST or gRPC based on swagger or reflection respectively).
+Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo Edge does [function discovery]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/#functions" %}}) (ie, REST or gRPC based on swagger or reflection respectively).

 {{% notice note %}}
-When providing the `tags` option, Gloo will only match service instances that **exactly** match the given tag set.
+When providing the `tags` option, Gloo Edge will only match service instances that **exactly** match the given tag set.
 {{% /notice %}}

 For example, the following configuration will forward all matching requests to the second and third service instances,